Marietta Zanfretta

-Marietta Zanfretta (Madame Siegrist) (31 August 1832 – 8 February 1898) was an Italian tightrope dancer who found success in the United States.
+Marietta Zanfretta (31 August 1832 – 8 February 1898), known as Madame Siegrist, was an Italian tightrope dancer who found success in the United States.
 One of the greatest female tight-rope dancers in the world, she was known for performing en pointe on the tightrope, a rare feat.

 Early life

-She was born as Marie Catherine Charlotte Marietta Zanfretta in 1832 in Venice in Italy into a family of tightrope performers and acrobats in northern Italy.
+She was born as Marie Catherine Charlotte Marietta Zanfretta in 1832 in Venice, Austrian Empire in Italy into a family of tightrope performers and acrobats in northern Italy.
 The oldest of eleven children, her parents were Jeanne Giovanna née Catania (1814–1875) and Barthélémy Bartholomé Bartholoméo Zanfretta (1809–1893), an acrobat.
 As a child she had received tightrope, acrobatic and ballet training, performing with her parents and siblings in circuses in Europe including in Franconi's Theatre in Paris.

 In 1852 she was in the United States where she appeared as a featured rider with E. F. and J. Mabie's Circus before performing for Den Stone's Circus in 1854.
-In about 1855 the Zanfettta family were hired as part of the troupe of performers of Antoine Ravel (1812-1872) with whom Marietta Zanfretta also did solo and ensemble dancing.
+In about 1855 the Zanfettta family were hired as part of the troupe of performers of Antoine Ravel (1812–1872) with whom Marietta Zanfretta also did solo and ensemble dancing.
 She quickly became popular with audiences because of her beauty, charm and skill on the tightrope on which she performed en pointe in addition to doing pirouettes and somersaults.
 For the Ravel Troupe the Zanfrettas played 300 performances at Niblo's Garden in New York during 1857–59.
 As her father's joints began to stiffen with age, and finding himself unable to perform, he returned to Paris where, because of his physique, he became an artists' model.

 Performing career

 After her booking with Ravel ended Zanfretta appeared in variety and theatres where she performed her signature tightrope descent.
 She toured the United States with the Caron and Ravel troupes which included the trapeze artists François and Auguste Siegrist and appeared at The Boston Theatre in Boston (1858).
 In that year she had a severe fall from which she soon recovered and resumed performing.
 With the Zanfretta Troupe she also performed in a number of circuses across the United States including in an equestrian act in which she danced and balanced on the back of a horse as it circled the ring.
-She also appeared with her brothers, with the clown Alexander Zanfretta (1847-1892) regularly appearing on playbills with her.
+She also appeared with her brothers, with the clown Alexander Zanfretta (1830–1899) regularly appearing on playbills with her.

 Of her performance at The Boston Theatre in Boston in 1858 Ballou's Pictorial reported: